 Procedural Benefits

-Generally no court attendance required.
+Generally, no court attendance is required.

 Faster processing times.